-Ozark Mountain Country is one of the best places in the nation to experience fall.
+Ozark Mountain Country is one of the best places in the Midwest to experience fall.
 An explosion of color paints the mountains and valleys of the area, inviting all to take a closer look at the scenery of Branson, Missouri.
 You can see fall colors about anywhere as the entire countryside is awash with hues of reds, oranges and yellows.
-However, there are five places in Branson you should definitely go to get great views in Branson.
+However, to get the full Branson fall foliage experience these five places are best.
+Read this list to find out where to go to get great views.

 Bonus: If you feel like venturing further for fall foliage sights, northwest Arkansas towns such as Jasper, Ponca and Silver Hill feature beautiful fall colors and border the Buffalo National River.

 Ashley is Reserve Direct’s travel expert, visiting Branson to find the best travel tips, money-saving deals and insider information.
 With over 10 years of experience in first-hand-travel adventures, she shares her stories, advice, and current events to help you stay in the know.